 What are the requirements for a Portuguese visa?

-To apply for a Portugal Schengen Visa application, you must provide certain documents.
-These include:
+To apply for a Portugal Schengen Visa application, you must provide certain documents to your local Portuguese Embassy, including:

 • A passport issued within the last ten years that is valid for at least another three months beyond your intended day of exit from the Schengen zone